Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 </object>
 ```

-(Note how the `classid` attribute changes depending on the type of data.)
+(Note how the `classid` attribute changes depending on the source of data?)

 And finally you could also reference an external XML file via `<xml>` tag…